MonPlan/monPlan-API/README.md

 PR - Pre Release
 RC - Release Canditate

+This project is now **depriciated** as we are moving to a Java Environment for interaction with _Google App Engine's Datastore_

 ## What is an API?
 > An API is a set of functions and procedures that allow the creation of applications which access the features or data of an operating system, application, or other service.